-Having the shape of peak like Lord Ganesh, a Hindu deity, Ganesh Himal Trek is a complete blend of natural and cultural fascination.
+Having the shape like Lord Ganesh, a Hindu deity, Ganesh Himal Trek is a complete blend of natural and cultural fascination.
 Ganesh Himal Trek starts from Betrawati, Rasuwa district through classic Tamang settlement areas, their culture and tradition distinct from others’.
 You can also find the variation in vegetation from sub-tropical to alpine range and wildlife according to the climatic regions.

 Manaslu Region Trekking

 Manaslu Region Trek includes Manaslu Circuit Trek, Manaslu Panorama Trek, Tsum Valley Trek, Tsum Valley Manaslu Circuit Trek and Barpak Trek.
-For the customized trekking package cost and duration under Manaslu Circuit Trek, you can consult with Orbit Alpine Adventure.
+For the customized trekking package cost and duration of Manaslu Circuit Trek, you can consult with Orbit Alpine Adventure.